spacemeshos/docs/docs/start/smesher/post_1n.md

-# Guide to managing multiple PoST services on a single node
+# Guide To Managing Multiple PoST Services On A Single Node

 ## Introduction

 This guide is your roadmap to efficiently managing multiple Proof of Space-Time (PoST) services using just a single node.
 With the Spacemesh protocol's latest advancements, it's now possible to extend a node's capabilities beyond the previous one-identity-per-node model.
 It means users can streamline their operations, reduce overhead, and increase their participation in the network without multiplying their hardware or maintenance efforts.
 This approach requires only one database for all identities, reducing local storage needs and minimizing data broadcasted or fetched from the network.
 It not only simplifies the lifecycle management of multiple identities but also enhances operational efficiency and network performance.
 Whether you're looking to add new identities, consolidate existing services, or simply optimize your setup for possibly greater rewards, you're in the right place.

-## Getting started
+## Getting Started

 Before diving into managing multiple PoST services on your node, ensure you have the following aspects covered.

 ### Prerequisites

-1.**Familiarity with CLI operations:** Basic knowledge of command-line interfaces (CLI) and blockchain concepts.
+1. **Familiarity With CLI Operations:** Basic knowledge of command-line interfaces (CLI) and blockchain concepts.

-2.**System specifications:** Ensure your system meets the recommended hardware specifications for running multiple PoST services, including sufficient storage and processing power, as well as OpenCL support.
+2. **System Specifications:** Ensure your system meets the recommended hardware specifications for running multiple PoST services, including sufficient storage and processing power, as well as OpenCL support.

-### Initial setup and configuration
+### Initial Setup And Configuration

-1.**Spacemesh node setup:** Ensure your Spacemesh node is operational, utilizing the latest release supporting multiple PoST services (1.4.x series or newer).
+1. **Spacemesh Node Setup:** Ensure your Spacemesh node is operational, utilizing the latest release supporting multiple PoST services (1.4.x series or newer).
 For detailed setup instructions, refer to the [go-spacemesh documentation](https://github.com/spacemeshos/go-spacemesh/blob/develop/README.md).

 For this feature setup process, make sure your node is not smeshing.
 You should specify in your config: